 - To be ADOPTED by grace through faith in Jesus Christ as a child of God, either for the first time or experiencing a confirmation of their adoption as children of God the Father through the inner witness of the Holy Spirit; we pray that through the worship and discipleship opportunities and relationships formed, each person experiences the joy of starting and/or being strengthened in a grace-based relationship with God through Jesus Christ whom we are coming to know as our personal Lord, Savior, Teacher, and Friend.

-- To be ADOPTED by this family of faith, coming to share a deep relational bond in Christ that is lived out in a small group community where we can each know and be known by one another, love and be loved by one another, and grow and be enabled to grow in discipleship with one another's help as the Holy Spirit empowers us.
-The nature of a relationship with Christ and growing and living as his disciple is such that we believe it is critical that you get involved in some form of disciple-making small group (i.e. Discipleship Group, Sunday School class, Bible study group).
+- To be ADOPTED by (and into) this family of faith, coming to share a deep relational bond in Christ that is lived out in a small group community where we can each know and be known by one another, love and be loved by one another, and grow and be enabled to grow in discipleship with one another's help as the Holy Spirit empowers us.
+The nature of a relationship with Christ, of growing and living as his disciple, and of how we most consistently care and watch out for one another is such that we believe it is critical that you get involved in some form of disciple-making small group (i.e. Discipleship Group, Sunday School class, Bible study group).

 - My Covenant Relationship with Christ: We are prepared to be accountable to and with our brothers and sisters in Christ to continually...